-- Chapter reviews/tests from textbooks - Teacher-generated quizzes and tests on class exercises, vocabulary, or activities - Assign outside projects as evaluated against a rubric - Facilitated group work/ monitoring conversations and work with rubric - Plato Learning Environment tests-monitor management system by objective and NRS level
+- Chapter reviews/tests from textbooks - Teacher-generated quizzes and tests on class exercises, vocabulary, or activities - Assign outside projects as evaluated against a rubric - Facilitated group work/ monitoring conversations and work with rubric

 - Students work in groups of four.
 Each group has a bell.
-An equation is put on the Smart Board.
-(This activity can be used for one-step, multiple steps, equations with two variables, or inequalities.)
+An equation is put on the Smart Board or other interactive technology.
+(This activity can be used for onestep, multiple steps, equations with two variables, or inequalities.)
 Groups ring the bell when they know the first step to solving the equation.
 The group to ring first and has the right answer earns a point for their team.
 They can converse with their group but have 30 seconds to answer.
-This continues until the problem is solve - Have students answer concept questions in their math journals that involve systems of two linear equations in two variables.
+This continues until the problem is solved - Have students answer concept questions in their math journals that involve systems of two linear equations in two variables.
 For example: 1) What can you say about the solution?
 2) Explain what it means for a system to be independent.
-3) Explain what it means for the system to be inconsistent - Have students participate in self-check exercises working with a partner, followed by a discussion of all steps toward solutions
+3) Explain what it means for the system to be inconsistent - Have students participate in self-check exercises working with a partner, followed by a discussion of all steps toward solutions interactive websites/illustrations, Study Stack - vocabulary support